 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)), then before resuming operations on it (i.e., enabling the link), the AP MLD shall comply with the applicable regulatory requirements.

-If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs that are destined to the AP MLD and that correspond to that TID.
+If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs that are destined to the AP MLD and that correspond to that TID(#15597), including via the UL MU operation (see 26.5.2(UL MU operation)).

 If a TID is mapped in DL to a set of enabled links for a non-AP MLD, then: